Ms. Scrooge: Plot

 It is December in Providence, Rhode Island.
 Elderly miser Ebenita Scrooge has spent years climbing to the top while shutting everyone out of her life, especially around Christmas.
-She owns a savings-and-loan firm, and is ruthless when it comes to business: she underpays her employees and refuses to give them health coverage or any other benefits, gives a patron, who's in the process of raising bail for her son, a meager value for an antique lamp, and coldly evicts a whole family from one of her properties for falling behind in the rent.
-Ebenita holds a distant relationship with Luke, the reverend at the local church.
-Luke, the son of her late younger brother Perry, is Ebenita's only immediate relative.
+She owns a savings-and-loan firm, and is ruthless when it comes to business: she underpays her employees and refuses to give them health coverage or any other benefits, gives a patron, (who's in the process of raising bail for her son), a meager value for an antique lamp and coldly evicts a whole family from one of her properties for falling behind in the rent.
+Ebenita holds a distant relationship with Luke, the reverend at the local church, and the son of her late younger brother Perry, despite him being Ebenita's only immediate relative.

 Returning home on Christmas Eve, Ebenita encounters the ghost of Maude Marley, her late mentor and former partner, who was also the founder and original owner of Ebenita's firm.
-Maude explains that she has been condemned to wander the Earthly plain, while bound with chains forged by her greed in life, as a punishment for the shrewd selfishness and greed which drove her in life, and for leading Ebenita onto the same path.
+Maude explains that she has been condemned to wander the Earthly plain, while bound with chains forged by her greed in life, as punishment for the shrewd selfishness and greed which drove her in life, and for leading Ebenita onto the same path.
 For the sake of both of their souls, Ebenita must learn from Maude's and her own mistakes, and change her own ways for the better.
-Ebenita will be visited by three ghosts; they will show her where she has gone wrong in life, and the necessary changes she must effect in order to avoid Maude's eternal suffering.
+Ebenita will be visited by three ghosts who will show her where she has gone wrong in life and the necessary changes she must make in order to avoid Maude's eternal suffering.
 After Maude leaves, a spooked Ebenita locks herself in the vault at her own firm, in order to keep the ghosts out, but this does not work.